+Pssst.
 We heard you’ve been wanting to get back in shape.
 Good call—now, what’s holding you back?
-Even when prices for workout equipment or gym memberships are out of your budget or you don't have the space for bulky equipment at home, you can still start your journey to a better, healthier you right now.
+Even if prices for workout equipment or gym memberships are out of your budget or you don't have the space for bulky equipment at home, you can still start your journey to a better, healthier you right now.
 If you're looking for easy exercises to start burning fat and lose weight at home as fast as possible, resistance training is the way to go.
 Using your own body weight to provide resistance is the easiest and fastest way to turn your home into your own personal gym!

 Full Body Exercises with No Gym Equipment

+If you're a beginner or haven't exercised in a while, it's important not to overdo it.
 Start slow and build up if you need to.
-If you're a beginner or haven't done exercise in a while, it's important not to overdo it.
-Remember that these types of workouts are generally high-intensity and full-body, usually finished within 30 minutes.
-Check out these four quick exercises:
+Remember that these types of workouts are generally high-intensity and full-body, and can usually be finished within 30 minutes.
+Try these four quick exercises:

-- Burpees.
-A burpee is basically a push-up followed by a jump squat and a move that engages your entire body.
+- Burpees: A burpee is basically a push-up followed by a jump squat.
+This is a move that engages your entire body.

-- Bicycle crunches.
-The key to a great bicycle crunch is taking your time to engage your abs truly.
-Lay on the floor, press your lower back into it and bend your knees while feet are flat on the floor.
-Place your hands behind your head, bring your knees up and shoulder blades off the floor, straighten your left leg while turning your upper body to the right, return to center and repeat on the other side.
+- Bicycle crunches: The key to a great bicycle crunch is taking your time to truly engage your abs.
+Lay on the floor, press your lower back into it, and bend your knees while your feet are flat on the floor.
+Place your hands behind your head, bring your knees up and shoulder blades off the floor, straighten your left leg while turning your upper body to the right, return to the center, and repeat on the other side.

-Household Items You Can Use Instead of Gym Equipment
+Household Items To Use Instead of Gym Equipment

 - Chair: Try using a chair for tricep dips or inclined push-ups.